-- 2. In the Appearance panel, select Path.

-- Click the Add New Effect button (fx.) and choose

-Distort & Transform > Transform.

-4. In the dialog that opens, set the following options:
+- 2. In the Appearance panel, select Path, then click on the Add New Effect (button and choose Distort & Transform > Transform. - 3.
+In the dialog box that opens, set the following options:

-- 5. Click OK. - 6.
-The wave should now repeat more to the right, but there's a good chance the lines are not connecting to form one continuous line.
+- 4. Click OK when done. - 5.
+The wave should now repeat more to the right, but unless you are extremely lucky, the lines are not connecting to form one continuous line.
 Illustrator can fix this, though.
-Choose the Direct Selection tool (). - 7.
-Deselect everything (Select > Deselect). - 8.
+Choose the Direct Selection () tool. - 6.
+Deselect everything (Select > Deselect). - 7.
 The trick is that you must select both of the end points of the line without selecting anything else, including the middle point of the line.
 Click once on the original wave line you drew so you can see its anchor points.